seyadat/Tracking_customers_shopping/README.md

 loaded is the project analysis of customer shopping tracking.

 ##  Overview
-This project analyzes customer shopping behavior for a leading retail company.
+This project analyzes customer shopping tracking behav for a leading retail company.
 The goal is to uncover purchase drivers (discounts, reviews, seasons, payment preferences) and provide actionable insights to improve **sales, customer satisfaction, and loyalty**.

 The workflow includes: